Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 ##4.
 Well-Timed Learning

-I am learning a little of everything at the appropriate time and discovering how each web technology fits into the bigger pciture.
+I am learning a little of everything at the appropriate time and discovering how each web technology fits into the bigger picture.

-For example, I've learned just enough about the command line, git version control, html/css, Ruby language, object-oriented programming, databases, and alogrithms to complete each successive project.
+I've learned just enough about the command line, git version control, html/css, Ruby language, object-oriented programming, databases, and alogrithms to complete each successive project.

-When project become more complex, you learn more about each technology.
+When projects become more complex, you learn more about each technology.

 I think this approach is better than learning all the tools independently.
 That would be like spending a month learning html/css, and then after that, spending a month learning back-end development and databases.
-Ideally, you should be learning both for two months, so that you can see the connection.
+Ideally, you should be learning both for two months to reinforce learning and see the connection between both technologies.

 ##5 Building a Portfolio

 At Udacity, I'd watch short, 5-minute videos and solve small problems until getting to bigger problem sets at the end of each lesson.
 I enjoyed this style of learning, but this is where I think the Odin Project stands out.
 Rather than just submitting small code snippets, you're constantly writing and pushing code to github.

 You have a record of your code from the very beginning.
-It's not the best-written code, but you can trace your progress and always go back to review code.
-It's all there in your github account.
+It's not the best-written code, but you can trace your progress and always go back to review.
+It's all easily accessible in your github account.

 Psychologically, it's nice to see all your work in one place.
 It gives you a sesne of accomplishment, and I'm sure it'll be interesting to look back at in a year or two to see how far you've progressed.

 ##6.
 Open Community and Founder

 There are volunteers running study groups/sessions.
-After writing some walkthroughs, I can appreciate how much time and effort some of the original founders put into this project.
+After writing a few walkthroughs, I can appreciate how much time and effort some of the original contributors put into this project.

-I also like how the Founder left Finance field to pursue his ideals.
-Similarly, I left the corporate finance world to walk another path.

-It also doesn't hurt that it is a free, [open-source curriculum](https://github.com/TheOdinProject/theodinproject).
+It also doesn't hurt that it is a free, open-source, [curriculum](https://github.com/TheOdinProject/theodinproject).